poojahooda22/3d-glass-effect/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js
 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive N

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome
+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcom

 ## Deploy on Vercel